 If you want to pursue your studies in Quebec or are an INRS student interested in adding an international component to your program, we have options for you.
 We offer a variety of short- and long-term opportunities that provide an enriching multicultural and academic experience, including thesis co-supervision, dual degree programs, student mobility scholarships, and short study abroad programs.

-INRS is one of the most multicultural universities in Quebec.
-More than 60% of our student body is made up of international students from some forty countries, including France, Morocco, Italy, India, China, Vietnam, and Mexico.
+INRS is one of the most multicultural universities in Quebec: 65% of our student body is made up of international students from some fifty countries, including France, Morocco, Italy, India, China, Vietnam, and Mexico.
 Many of our faculty members are also from outside Canada.

 As a globally-oriented institution of international repute, INRS has more than 100 collaboration agreements with universities in over 30 countries around the globe.
 We work with our partners to develop innovative research and training programs.